Jump To Section

 What Is a Synopsis?

 - Characters.
 The protagonist and antagonist(s) form the foundation of your story.
 Make the main characters and secondary characters strong and memorable from the outset.
-Read more about developing character here.
+Read more about character development here.

 - Conflict.
 Conflict is the primary tension that keeps readers reading.
 Include a short description of the main conflict in your brief synopsis.
 Sharpen your understanding of the different types of conflicts here.

 - Write in the third person.
 Even if your book is not written in the third person, write your synopsis from the third person point of view to maintain professionalism and narrative distance.
-Read more about different points of view with our guide here.
+Read more about the different points of view, from first person to third, with our guide here.

-- Keep it short.
-A good synopsis is single-spaced and typed, between 500 and 700 words.
+- Keep it short and write in present tense.
+A good synopsis is single-spaced and typed, with a word count between 500 and 700 words.

 - State the category.
-Even if you feel your work transcends categorization, clearly stating the closest category will help a literary agent envision how to market and sell the book.
+Even if you feel your work transcends categorization, or features a lot of plot twists, clearly stating the closest category will help a literary agent envision how to market and sell the book.
 Categories include: literary fiction, romance, science fiction and fantasy, children’s and young adult, satire, and more.

 - Reveal it all.
 Keep in mind that a synopsis for your book is not the same as the sales copy written on the back of book, which is meant to intrigue a reader or potential buyer without revealing too many plot points.